Game, set, maths! Wimbledon facts and puzzles to keep brains busy

 Strawberries and cream, crisp whites, and crowds of people on Murray Mound (or is it Henman Hill?) can only mean one thing - Wimbledon.

-Yes, the oldest tennis tournament in the world is back this year after a pandemic induced hiatus and as with every sport, there’s plenty of maths to be found - read on for some Championship challenges!
+Yes, the oldest tennis tournament in the world is underway again, and as with every sport, there’s plenty of maths to be found - read on for some Championship challenges!

 The longest match

 The longest match ever took three days to play - 11 hours and 5 minutes in total.
 The exhausting nail-biter was played in 2010 between John Isner from the USA and Nicolas Mahut from France (pictured above with the final scoreboard from their match).

 Can you figure out how many minutes the match took altogether?

 Roughly 27,000kg of strawberries are sold during the two weeks of the championship.

 If the average car weighs 1,300 kg, how many car weight's worth of strawberries are sold?